coodoo-io/coodoo-app-config/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.coodoo/appconfig.svg?style=flat)](http://search.maven.org/remotecontent?filepath=io/coodoo/appconfig/1.0.0/appconfig-1.0.0.jar)

-This library provides you an easy way to store and access properties in the database.
+This library provides you an easy way to store and access properties with the database.
-Available value type:
+Available value types:
  - **String** *- gets stored as a CLOB if it exceeds a designated length*
  - **Long** *- good for any number so far*
  - **Boolean** *- to dodge null checks you can ask the service for a native boolean result*